deejaygraham/married-to-the-mob-talk/notes.md

 I would like to share what I have learned about the technique of Mob programming in the last 18 months or so.
 What is mob programming, how to do it, is Woody Zuill an evil genius?
 Also embedded in the middle of that is a overlooked technique which I think has some massive benefits and I will explore that later.

+Warning - there will be humblebrags or name dropping during this talk.
+Sorry.

 ## Agile